brillout/goldpage/docs/readme.template.md

 You can configure Babel and the JavaScript transpilation by creating a `.babelrc` file.
 See [/examples/babel](/examples/babel) for an example of configuring babel.

-`ssr-coin` currently uses Webpack.
+Goldpage currently uses Webpack.
-This means that for custom transpilations beyond babel, modifications to `ssr-coin`'s webpack config are required.
+This means that for custom transpilations beyond babel, modifications to Goldpage's webpack config are required.
-Instead of modifying `ssr-coin`'s webpack config yourself, see if there is a [transpilation plugin](!VAR|ANCHOR PLUGINS_TRANSPILATION) [transpilation plugin] that modifies `ssr-coin`'s webpack config for you.
+Instead of modifying Goldpage's webpack config yourself, see if there is a [transpilation plugin](!VAR|ANCHOR PLUGINS_TRANSPILATION) [transpilation plugin] that modifies Goldpage's webpack config for you.
 For exampe, for TypeScript, you can use the [TypeScript plugin](/plugins/typescript).
 If there is no plugin for what you need, then open a GitHub issue and we'll create one together.

 Once Parcel v2 is released,
-`ssr-coin` will use Parcel instead of Webpack.
+Goldpage will use Parcel instead of Webpack.
 Since Parcel is zero-config, most of your transpilation needs will then just work.
 (Transpilation plugins will not be required anymore.)